os-assignments/os-assignments.github.io/versions/v1/content/processes-and-ipc/shell.md

 The second command is not executed.
 The output of the first command in not piped to as input to the second command.
 This is something you need to fix.

-## Grade 4
+## Higher grade points (max 3)

-For grade 4 your shell must be able to handle a single command and a pipeline with two commands.
+For 1 point your shell must be able to handle a single command and a pipeline with two commands.
 When executing a command line, the prompt `>>> ` &nbsp; must be printed after the execution of the command line has finished.

-## Grade 5

-In addition to the requirement for grade 4, the grade 5 shell must be able to handle a pipeline with two, three or more commands.
+For 3 points, in addition to the 1 point requirements above, the shell must be able to handle a pipeline with two, three or more commands.

 You must also make sure that after a command line has finished, all